 The current trade conflict between China and the U.S. has made the financial markets nervous and infused uncertainty among investors and governments worldwide.
-But there are two issues that pose a much bigger threat over the long term — tensions in the South China Sea region and the fight for influence in Africa.
+But there are two issues that pose a much bigger threat than trade over the long term — tensions in the South China Sea region and the fight for influence in Africa.

 South China Sea